triciacodes/coding-log/README.md

 # I've joined the #100DaysOfCode Challenge

 I'll be coding for a minimum of an hour a day, every day for 100 days.
-I am currently focusing on CSS animations, and creating something daily at [CodePen](https://codepen.io/collection/npNWxv/).
+Start date: 7/20/2017

 * [Log - click here to see my progress](log.md)